viamrobotics/docs/docs/services/slam/cartographer/_index.md

 [The Cartographer Project](https://github.com/cartographer-project) is a C++ library that takes as input 2D or 3D LiDAR data, and optionally inertial measurement unit (IMU) data and/or odometry data, from a robot and produces as output a dense SLAM map and the robot's trajectory within the map.

-Viam's `cartographer-module` wraps the Cartographer library as a Viam [modular resource](/extend/modular-resources/). `cartographer-module` currently supports taking 2D LiDAR data and IMU data as inputs; support for taking 3D LiDAR data and odometry data as input may be added in the future.
+Viam's `cartographer-module` wraps the Cartographer library as a Viam [modular resource](/extend/modular-resources/). `cartographer-module` is hosted in the [`viam-cartographer`](https://github.com/viamrobotics/viam-cartographer) GitHub repond includes the `viam:slam:cartographer` {{< glossary_tooltip term_id="model-namespace-triplet" text="namespaced">}} custom [model](/extend/modular-resources/key-concepts/#models) of SLAM service. `cartographer-module` currently supports taking 2D LiDAR data and IMU data as inputs; support for taking 3D LiDAR data and odometry data as input may be added in the future.

 Since Cartographer's algorithm is CPU-intensive, Viam mainly supports running `cartographer-module` in the cloud (billed according to [Viam's Pricing policy](https://www.viam.com/product/pricing)).
 In particular:

-`cartographer-module` supports being run two ways, "online" and "offline", and in three modes, "Create new map", "Update existing map", and "Localize only."
+`cartographer-module` supports being run either "online" or "offline", and in three modes, "Create new map", "Update existing map", and "Localize only."

 For "online", all three modes are supported.
 You configure `cartographer-module` on your robot along with a LiDAR and optionally an IMU.
 For "Create new map" or "Update existing map" mode, the `cartographer-module` on your robot acts as a stub and the algorithm is actually executed in the cloud.
 For "Localize only" mode, the `cartographer-module` on your robot  executes the algorithm itself (and you are not billed).